pu2clr/bluetooth_remote_control/README.md

 ## SCHEMATIC

+The schematic below shows a very simple Arduino, SI4735 and Bluetooth shield setup.

 ![HM10 - Schematic](extras/schematic_basic.png)

-## Compile and deploy this mobile application example
+__You can use the HC-05 or HC-07 Bluetooth devices instead HM10 on Android based mobile devices.
+However, these devices will not work on iOS devices__.

+## Compiling de Deploying the Mobile Application

-Copy this example folder to a local folder and follow the steps bellow
+Copy this example folder to a local folder and follow the steps bellow.

 For Android, is recommended to install [Android Studio](http://developer.android.com/sdk/index.html) on your computer to compile and deploy this application.